Agenda-manipulation in ranking: Supplemental appendices

 A history still records what pairs were offered and how each pair was ranked, and a \emph{strategy} now specifies not only what pair to offer after each history, but also how to rank them if the vote is indecisive.
 Note that a history does not record whether a vote was decisive or not, and thus that we rule out strategies that condition on this information.
 We show in \cref{suppl:non-simple} how this restriction may be dropped.

-Regret-free and efficient strategies are defined as before, with `for any tournament $\perm$' replaced by `for any total and irreflexive $\perm$'.
-By \Cref{lemma:Wefficient_Wunimprovable} (p. \pageref{lemma:Wefficient_Wunimprovable}), efficiency still implies regret-freeness.
+Regret-free and efficient strategies are defined as before, with `for any majority will $\perm$' replaced by `for any total and irreflexive $\perm$'.
+By \Cref{lemma:Wefficient_Wunimprovable} (\cpageref{lemma:Wefficient_Wunimprovable}), efficiency still implies regret-freeness.

 When the chair offers $\{x,y\}$ with $x \pref y$ and the vote is indecisive, we say that she \emph{ranks in her interest} iff she ranks $x$ above $y$, and \emph{against her interest} otherwise.
-Augment the definition of the insertion sort in §\ref{sec:is} so that the chair ranks in her interest whenever a vote is indecisive. \Cref{theorem:is_efficient} (§\ref{sec:is}, p. \pageref{theorem:is_efficient}) remains true, with the same proof: insertion sort is efficient, and thus regret-free.
+Augment the definition of insertion sort in §\ref{sec:is} so that the chair ranks in her interest whenever a vote is indecisive. \Cref{theorem:is_efficient} (§\ref{sec:is}, \cpageref{theorem:is_efficient}) remains true, with the same proof: insertion sort is efficient, and thus regret-free.